betaflight/betaflight.com/docs/wiki/tuning/3-5-tuning-notes.md

 3.5 improves the algorithms and allows tuning via the CLI.
 Appropriate changes can, on many setups, result in less delay and/or even better noise control.

-Using the defaults preserves the old behaviour.
+Using the defaults preserves the old behavior.

 Quadcopters with relatively stiff frames, good motors and new props typically have a clean noise profile, apart from one noise peak that increases as the motor noise goes up.